danieloluwadare/antaeus/README.md

 - This interface defines extra methods for one to add more properties to the invoice without directly altering the invoice model.These methods are used by some classes implementing the ProcessorState ( ValidateMaximumNumberRetriesExceededProcessorStateImpl, InvokePaymentProviderProcessorStateImpl etc)
-- class implementing this interface InvoiceProcessorAdapterImpl
+- class implementing this interface: InvoiceProcessorAdapterImpl

 ### RequestAdapter Interface

 - This interface defines extra methods needed by the class that implements the BillingProcessor interface
-- class implementing this interface BillingRequestAdapterImpl
+- class implementing this interface: BillingRequestAdapterImpl

 ### BatchService Interface